Satisfactory Academic Progress Requirements

 In order to be academically eligible to receive financial assistance from federal, state, or College programs, students must be degree seeking and making satisfactory academic progress in their course of study.
 All entering students at Roanoke College, including those returning after a period of academic suspension, are admitted with the confidence that they will make satisfactory progress.

-Student's receiving federal financial aid (Federal PELL Grant, Federal Supplemental Educational Opportunity Grant, Federal Work-study, Federal TEACH Grant and/or Federal Direct Loans) are required to attain a minimum cumulative grade point average of at least a 2.0 by the end of their sophomore year and for the remainder of their enrollment to remain eligible to receive federal funds.
+Student's receiving federal financial aid (Federal PELL Grant, Federal Supplemental Educational Opportunity Grant, Federal Work-study, Federal TEACH Grant and/or Federal Direct Loans) are required to attain a minimum cumulative grade point average of at least a 1.7 by the end of their freshmen year and a 2.0 by the end of their sophomore year and for the remainder of their enrollment to remain eligible to receive federal funds.

 Recipients of the following programs will have two full years to achieve the minimum cumulative grade point average requirements.
 Recipients must have attained the following cumulative grade point average, as indicated:

 |FINANCIAL AID PROGRAM

 3.00 for all grade levels

 The Roanoke College Music Scholarship is reinstated for each semester of continued participation in the music/choral program as determined by the Fine Arts Department.
 Eligibility for the Virginia Tuition Assistance Grant, the Virginia College Scholarship Assistance Program, Tuition Exchange, and all College funded aid is limited to four years, or 8 semesters.
 With the exception of the Beard Scholarship, College dollars and the Virginia Tuition Assistance Grant are limited to the cost of tuition.
 The Beard Scholarship covers tuition and standard room and board charges.